-Prior to plan submission, the Truro Hazard Mitigation Plan was presented at the Board of Selectmen's meeting on January 24, 2017.
-In anticipation of this meeting, stakeholders had the opportunity to provide written comments.

-Below is a list of comments received during and just after the Board of Selectmen's meeting: (this is a placeholder for comments received on January 24, 2017)
+The Truro Hazard Mitigation Plan was presented at the Board of Selectmen's meeting on January 24, 2017.
+During this meeting, the public had the opportunity to provide comments.
+Below is a list of comments received during and just after the Board of Selectmen's meeting: